pghvlaans/sbotools/development/index.md

 These features may be added in the future:

-* Hints for optional dependencies
 * Using (and generating?) `sqf` files
-* Blacklist scripts

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools`.

 ## Refinement Needed

 * Mass rebuild with `sboinstall`; use `sboinstall --mass-rebuild` or `sboinstall -r --mass-rebuild`
-  * Needs blacklist and resume capabilities for non-interactive use
+  * Needs resume capabilities for non-interactive use

 ## Completed for 3.1

 * Use multiple search terms in `sbofind`
+* Blacklist scripts and request optional dependencies in `/etc/sbotools/sbotools.hints`.